baptistefraisse/gsvd/README.md

 - $S_1$ and $S_2$ are **diagonal** matrices containing the generalized singular values,
 - $X \in \mathbb{R}^{n \times n}$ is **non-singular**.

-The generalized singular values are defined as:
+The generalized singular values (GSVs) are defined as:

 $$
 \gamma_i = \frac{\sigma_i(A)}{\sigma_i(B)}